Blog post about the ways in which sharing a common passion for houseplants can help bring a community together.

 We’ve delved into recent research to bring you the bite-sized version of the most recent findings, and how they can help you become a better learner.

-For two weeks, you'll receive a daily 10-minute exercise to spark your creativity.
-Because we start from the premise that there is a creative person in every one of us, waiting patiently to be revealed.
+This is a microcourse on techniques to become a more creative person.
+For two weeks, subscribers receive a daily 10-minute exercise to spark their creativity.
+In this course, we start from the premise that there is a creative person in every one of us, waiting patiently to be revealed.

 Job crafting enables us to fit our jobs to our skills, our abilities and our knowledge, as well as our preferences and needs.
 It’s what keeps us engaged, creative and productive.